New Patients

 What is Chiropractic Treatment?

 Chiropractors are concerned with the framework of bones and muscles (musculo-skeletal system) and how they are moved and controlled by the nervous system (neuromusculo-skeletal system).
 Some musculo-skeletal problems can be caused by accidents, stress, lack of exercise, poor posture, illness and every day wear and repair.
 These problems can put pressure on the nerves in the body or interfere with the messages going from the brain to the muscles.
-This results in poor control and weakness.
+This results in poor control, weakness, and pain from subsequent injury.

-Depending on your condition you may be manipulated in the spine and limbs to restore movement to the joints.
-You will be given advice on controlling pain and inflammation.
-We will also work on the muscles and ligaments using massage, trigger point therapy and dry needling.
-You will also be given advice on exercising, nutrition and lifestyle and may receive tape to help improve feedback from muscles that have become lazy and joints that are not being supported correctly.
+Depending on your condition you may be manipulated in the spine and limbs to restore joint movement.
+You will be advised on tools for controlling pain and inflammation.
+We will work on the muscles and ligaments using massage, trigger point therapy, and dry needling as an option.
+You will also be advised on exercising, nutrition, and lifestyle.
+You may receive tape to help improve feedback from muscles that have become lazy and joints that aren’t functioning correctly.

 Manipulation involves precisely handling or moving joints of the spine and limbs to restore movement.
 This involves stretching further than they are currently moving.